Gabriel Fino Noriega: Death

 Gabriel Fino Noriega was killed by 7 bullets on 3 July when he left his workplace.
 The local human rights organisation COFADEH attributes the assassination to the coup d'état.
 An international human rights mission considered Noriega's political points of view to offer a line of research for understanding the death, but insufficient proof that the reason for the killing was political.
 Radio America, his employer and police both discarded politics as a motive for his death and related his murder to personal enemies.
+Another motive considered by local theorists for his assassination was journalism, according to local Police Spokesman César Wilfredo Ardón.